allegro/turnilo/docs/configuration.md

 ## Configuring the DataSources

-The top level `dataCubes:` key that holds the data cubes that will be loaded into Pivot.
+The top level `dataCubes:` key that holds the data cubes that will be loaded into Swiv.
 The order of the data cubes in the config will define the ordering seen in the UI.